Arcascope/pisces/README.md

 The pipeline is intended to be flexible and can be easily extended to include new models, datasets, and evaluation metrics.
-In version 2.0, we have removed many classes that created a cumbersome API difficult to modify and debug.
+In version 2.0, we have streamlined the library to prioritizing nimbleness and easy debugging.

 The `examples/NHRC` folder shows how to use `pisces` with other packages like `sklearn` and `tensorflow` providing machine learning frameworks.